mkezfarias/social-network/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
+Contributions are what makes the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

 <!-- LICENSE -->